sumitavakundu007/Useful_info_Python3/README.md

-# random_knowledge_regarding_python3
+# Random knowledge regarding python3

-Some random informations of packages installed via yum or pip3
+## Some random informations of packages installed via yum or pip3